****03/19/10: SCROLL DOWN FOR UPDATE: My Response to Freedom Alliance’s/Oliver North’s Weak “Non-Response” & New Lies ****

 Moreover, because they hoarded millions of dollars, their returns show the fund shrunk by several million dollars with bad investments and market losses.
 That money could have put these kids through college for the entire time.
 What’s their excuse for the soldiers with no limbs and with severe burns?
 Are they waiting for two decades from now when technology is better? $165 for a soldier who is blind and his face blew up?
 No excuse for that.
 Their “response” is simply a non-response and an attempt to cover up the fraud.
 I will be posting more on this and on more fraud at Freedom Alliance, in the coming days.
 Stay tuned.

 Gordon Duff is an accredited diplomat and is generally accepted as one of the top global intelligence specialists.He manages the world's largest private intelligence organization and regularly consults with governments challenged by security issues.

 Gordon Duff has traveled extensively, is published around the world and is a regular guest on TV and radio in more than "several" countries.He is also a trained chef, wine enthusiast, avid motorcyclist and gunsmith specializing in historical weapons and restoration.Business experience and interests are in energy and defense technology.

 Visit Gordon Duff's YouTube Channel

-Posted by Gordon Duff on 6:07 pm, With 0 Reads, Filed under Veteran Service Organizations, Veterans.
+Posted by Gordon Duff, Senior Editor on March 19, 2010, With 0 Reads, Filed under Veteran Service Organizations, Veterans.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.